Rosalie Lamorlière: Death

 Rosalie died on 2 February 1848, at the age of 79.
 Her tomb was erected by her daughter at the Père Lachaise Cemetery in Paris.

 Although she never married, she had a child named Marie Rosalie de Lamorlière (1801-1895), whose father is unknown.

 Representation in media

 Rosalie Lamorlière, dernière servants de Marie-Antoinette was published in 2010 by Ludovic Miserole.
 The book details the life of Lamorlière and her correspondence with Marie Antoinette.
 It is only available in French.

 Popular media

 Riyoko Ikeda's manga Rose of Versailles features a heavily fictionalised Rosalie as one of the central viewpoint characters.
-She also appears in Riyoko Ikeda’s anime Eikou no Napoleon – Eroica.
+She also appears in Riyoko Ikeda’s sequel to the Rose of Versailles, Eikou no Napoleon – Eroica.

 Rosalie is the main character in the 2019 BBC radio play My Friend, Marie Antoinette, written by Carine Adler and starring Lily Loveless.